-- Students must wear Black pants, slacks, or skirts. - All pants with loops must be worn with an accompanying black belt. - Pants must not be too baggy or too tight nor torn or frayed.
-Pants must be worn at waist level. - Skirts must be knee-length or longer and may not have high slits. - Skorts are not allowed. - Leggings are not permitted.
+- Students must wear Black pants, slacks (jeans or khakis no leggings, jeggings, yoga pants, etc.) or skirts (non-form fitting) - All pants with loops must be worn with an accompanying black belt. - Pants must not be too baggy or too tight nor torn or frayed.
+Pants must be worn at waist level. - Skirts must be knee-length or longer and may not have high slits nor are form fitting. - Skorts are not allowed. - Leggings, jeggings, yoga pants, etc., are not permitted.